eternalai-org/truly-open-ai/README.md

 docker run --env-file .env  -v ./config.json:/app/eliza/agents/config.json eliza
 ```

+### Final step (I promise): Share Your Agents, Earn EAI, and Flex Your Skills

+You made it!
+Your mini version of EAI is up and running on your monster rig—mad respect.

+If your agents are crushing it and you’re cool with sharing them with the rest of us, toss up a pull request.
+Show off your work, help the community level up, and let’s keep this decentralized AI thing rolling.

+Oh, and here’s the kicker: we’ve got EAI 10,000 raffles lined up for our MVP contributors.
+Get your agents in, flex your engineering skills, and maybe grab some EAI while you’re at it.
+Let’s build something epic together!

 ## Contribute to Eternal AI

 Thank you for considering contributing to the source code.
 We welcome contributions from anyone and are grateful for even the most minor fixes.